Amazon CloudWatch – Metrics, Alarms & Dashboards

 Real-time Processing of Log Data with Subscriptions

-• Subscriptions can help get access to real-time feed of logs events from CloudWatch logs and have it delivered to other services such as Kinesis stream, Kinesis Data Firehose stream, or AWS Lambda for custom processing, analysis, or loading to other systems
+• Subscriptions provide access to a real-time feed of log events from CloudWatch Logs and deliver them to other services such as Kinesis Data Streams, Amazon Data Firehose, AWS Lambda, or Amazon OpenSearch Service for custom processing, analysis, or loading to other systems.

-• A subscription filter defines the filter pattern to use for filtering which log events get delivered to the AWS resource, as well as information about where to send matching log events to.
+• A subscription filter defines the filter pattern to use for filtering which log events get delivered, as well as the destination for matching log events.

-• CloudWatch Logs log group can also be configured to stream data Elasticsearch Service cluster in near real-time
+• CloudWatch Logs log group can be configured to stream data to an Amazon OpenSearch Service cluster in near real-time.
+(Note: Amazon Elasticsearch Service was renamed to Amazon OpenSearch Service in September 2021.)

 Searching and Filtering